sanic-org/sanic-guide/src/en/guide/basics/request.md

 ## Arguments

-There are two attibutes on the `request` instance to get query parameters:
+There are two attributes on the `request` instance to get query parameters:

 - `request.args`
 - `request.query_args`